vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 Click a label once to select it as the foreground label, then click on it again to Autofit the label.

+Use cases

-#### clean up a rough brush stroke
+- #### clean up a rough brush stroke

-After filling in the rough shape of a label with the Brush, you can use Autofit to snap the brush stroke to the cell border.
+  - After filling in the rough shape of a label with the Brush, click on the label with Autofit to snap the brush stroke to the cell border.

-#### smooth rough borders
+- #### smooth rough borders
+  - Click on a label with Autofit after thresholding to smooth the borders.

-Thresholding often results in rough borders with stray pixels.
-Autofitting after thresholding can be an easy way to smooth the borders.
+  - Thresholding often results in rough borders with stray pixels.

 ### Grow/Shrink tool